9 Amazing Destinations for Winter in Greece

 Up in the mountains of Epirus lies the charming village of Metsovo.
 Known for wine, cheese, and its smoked meats, Metsovo is the perfect place to bundle up during the cold winter months.

-One famous institution here is Katogi Averoff, a hotel, winery, and legacy institution of one of Greece’s most recognizable rich, philanthropist families.
 Visit the meat-focused restaurants (ovelistiria) and cheese shops around the main square (I love both Pigi and Gnision).
-Head to the Metsovo Folk Art Museum, which is actually the old Tositsa Mansion – another well-known philanthropist family in Greece.
+Head to the Metsovo Folk Art Museum, which is actually the old Tositsa Mansion – another well-known philanthropic family in Greece.
 Here, you can take a tour and discover not only how this family lived, but what homes in northern Greece were like almost a century ago.

 The culture of Epirus is quite distinct from the rest of Greek culture.
 This is reflected in their housing, decor, lifestyles, and art.
+They even have their own dialect!

 That’s part of the beauty of exploring Greece’s northern regions – you get to see a whole different side of the country’s rich history.
+And if you want to pair a visit to Metsovo with a ski holiday?
+Enjoy winter sports at nearby Metsovo and Anilio Ski Center.

 Driving Distance: 4 hours and 30 minutes from Athens